bernedogit/pelconf/readme.md

 make; make install.
 For the creator of the program *pelconf* is much easier due to the use of C to specify the tests.
 See *pelconflib.md* for details.

+To install *mkdeps* just compile the source file `mkdeps.cpp`.
+For instance:

+	g++ -Wall -std=gnu++11 -O2 -o mkdeps mkdeps.cpp
+	sudo mv mkdeps /usr/local/bin

+To use *pelconf* you first write the `pelconf.c` file with the list of tests that you wish to run.
+You also write the `makefile.in` file.
+You copy the `pelconflib.c`, `configure` and `configure.bat` files to the set of files that will be distributed.
+When the user configures the program the only thin needed is to run `./configure`.
+This will compile pelconf.c and pelconflib.c and run the resulting program.
+The configuration program will create the file `config.h`.
+It will also create `makefile` by writing makefile variable assignments and then copying the contents of `makefile.in`.